iamwithnail/miniature-barnacle/README.md

 - Lack of testing of graph validity is unsatisfactory - pyquery installed to allow some length checking for axes, etc, but not yet implemented.
 - Investigate divergence between Unit test on url encoded hashes and manually checked browsers.
 Former truncates the URL and gives a 404, latter trips the validation and correctly returns 400 Bad Request with appropriate detail.
 Neither processes the hash (as desired).
 - Improve test coverage - currently 76%, largely driven by lack of graph testing.
+- Migrate to Py3 - the numpy (very heavyweight and large) dependency could be resolved using Python3.